NetsecBeginner/psc/README.md

 1. From the Terminal Enter 'sudo git clone https://github.com/NetsecBeginner/psc'
 2. Navigate to the psc directory
+3. Make the files executable with the command 'sudo chmod +x psc.py psc'
-3. Either run the python script(psc.py), or the compiled program(psc)
+4. Either run the python script(psc.py), or the compiled program(psc)

   Optional:

-4. Make the psc.py file executable with the command 'sudo chmod +x psc.py'
 5. Copy either the psc or psc.py files to the /usr/local/bin, so the program can be run outside of the psc directory
 ### Usage
 Basic Brute Force Testing: